Essential Hacks to Apply to Your Calendar and Task View

 - Deadlines remind you of upcoming due dates

 To create a recurring task in Scoro, go to the Tasks view and select Recurring tasks from the sub menu.
-You will notice a dark grey button saying Add recurring task.
+You will notice a dark gray button saying Add recurring task.
 Clicking on the button opens a window where you can set the preferences and the frequency of the automatically generated recurring task.

 By clicking on Save you have created a recurring task and it will appear in your task list as often as you’ve selected.
 All you have to do is to finish the task and mark it done.

 3. Time entries

 The best thing about time entries is the fact that you don’t need to create a new task every single time you complete the same activity – you have the ability to add time entries under one task that you frequently complete.

 You can also use time entries on tasks shared by multiple people.
 Create a task assigned to multiple team members and every time someone completes a portion of that task, they can add a time entry.
 Meaning that you’ll have a complete overview of how much time everyone spent on a specific task.

 Or click on a task to open it, and you can see Time entries in the bottom left side of the page.
 By clicking on the button Add, you can save a time entry.